Super- and sub-rotating equatorial jets: Newtonian cooling versus Rayleigh friction

 \section{Conclusions}

-Numerical simulations of shallow water equations on a sphere with isotropic random forcing reliably produce mixtures of coherent vortices and alternating zonal jets.
-These simulations typically include Rayleigh friction to absorb the gradual inverse cascade of energy past the Rhines scale that otherwise causes the zonal jets to break up into domain-sized coherent vortices after very long times.
+Numerical simulations of shallow water equations on a sphere with isotropic random forcing reliably produce a mix of coherent vortices and alternating zonal jets.
+These simulations typically include Rayleigh friction to absorb the gradual inverse cascade of energy past the Rhines scale, since the zonal jets would otherwise break up into domain-sized coherent vortices after very long times.
 Such simulations invariably produce sub-rotating equatorial jets when run with Jovian parameters \citep{VasavadaShowman05}.
-However, simulations that model radiative effects by relaxing the height field produce a super-rotating equatorial jet \citep{ScottPolvani07, ScottPolvani08}, as do simulations of the thermal shallow water equations with a Newtonian cooling term in their separate temperature equation \citep[see \S \ref{sect.num} and][]{WarnefordDellar14tsw}.
-Simulations of the global quasi-geostrophic versions of these three different models produce equatorial jets in the same directions as their parent models \citep{ESWthesis}.
+However, simulations that model radiative effects by relaxing the thickness field produce a super-rotating equatorial jet \citep{ScottPolvani07, ScottPolvani08}, as do simulations of the thermal shallow water equations with a radiative relaxation term in the temperature equation \citep[see \S \ref{sect.num} and][]{WarnefordDellar14tsw}.